vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Traiyambaka or Tryambaka-vrata_-on 14th of each month taking food in nakta way and at end of year donating a cow, one reaches Śiva-pada; HV II, 147 (one verse from Pad. )=KKV 449.
 The verse is Mat.
 101. 67.

-_Dattātraya-janma_-on Mārg. paurnamāsī; Atri's wife Anasūyā called him Datta (because god gave himself up to him as son) and as he was Atri's son he is called Dattatreya; NS 210, SmK 430, VKD 107-108; Dattabhakti is prevalent mostly in Mahārāstra and places associated with Datta viz.
+_Dattātraya-janma_-on Mārg. paurṇamāsī; Atri's wife Anasūyā called him Datta (because god gave himself up to him as son) and as he was Atri's son he is called Dattatreya; NS 210, SmK 430, VKD 107-108; Dattabhakti is prevalent mostly in Mahārāstra and places associated with Datta viz.
 Audumbara, Gānagāpura, Narsobā-wādi are in Mahārāṣṭra; Dattatreya conferred boons on Kārtavirya (Vanaparva 115, 12, Brah.
 13. 160-185, Mat.
 43. 15-16), was an avatāra of Viṣṇu and propounded Yoga to Alarka ( Brah.
 213. 106-112, Mārkaṇḍeya 16.
 14 ff, Br.
 III.
 8. 84 ); he resided in valleys of Sahya, was called Avadhūta, was given to wine and liked female company; Pad.
 II.
 103. 110–112 and Mārkaṇḍeya 16.
 132-34.
 From Tamil calendars it appears that Dattātreya-jayanti is celebrated in Tamil land also.

 _Dadhivrata_-on 12th of Śr. śu.; NS 111; one has to give up curds on this day.